chungquantin/edma/WIKI.md

 The parsed tokens will be handled by a query logical planner which transform those tokens to relational algebra and execute based on the instructions.

 ### Brain storming database design & architecture

+After a few days of researching and reading **O'Reilly Graph Database** book (it was a very good book for graph database introduction actually), I decided to stumble into experimenting.

+It was quite hard to identify the uniqueness of Solomon DB.
+The main reason is there are too many databases already.
+From production-ready databases like **Cassandra, PostgreSQL** or a common graph database like **Neo4j** and **JanusGraph**.
+Even though my desire for being able to design an outstanding architecture is quite high, I position my current skills not capable of that.
+Hence, instead of trying to over complicate everything, I think starting small steps and climb up stair by stair might be a better strategy.

+I got inspired by the design of SurrealDB which does not build its own underlying layer but trying to maximize the power of multiple databases.
+And I think it is a good design to try.
+So the main architecture of SolomonDB will be:

+#### Underlying storage

+There are two NoSQL databases that fascinate me due to its design and scalability.

+-   **RocksDB:** The popular key-value database designed and maintained by team at Facebook.
+It is used widely by several big databases as an underlying storage.
+The use of RocksDB will be elaborated more in a later chapter.
+-   **Cassandra:** For anyone who works with big data, is quite familiar with this wide-column database.
+Cassandra is a big guy in the field with its distributed architecture and several other features for streaming and configuring node instances.

+#### Property graph data structure & algorithms

+The concepts of property graph data structure is used commonly in production system which is **read contention** and graph driven.
+A quite well-known examples of property graph are social network.

+Solomon DB will use property graph data structure to present the graph data in the system.
+The main problems of this data structure is applying algorithms designed for single relational graph will be a bit complicated.

+#### Modelling graph data

+Facebook's TAO graph database has a very well-explained white paper that demonstrates the approach to design Property Graph.
+Core components of Solomon graph model will be **Node, Relationship, Property and Label**.